Can I Insure a Car With a Salvage or Rebuilt Title?

 Purchasing insurance for cars with salvage or rebuilt titles can be challenging but is possible, as some major insurers provide coverage.
 MoneyGeek addresses common questions about the process to simplify it.

-Are rebuilt cars harder to insure?
+Do rebuilt title cars cost more to insure?

 Best Companies for Salvage or Rebuilt Title Car Insurance: Our Review Methodology